6 Steps for planning an around-the-world family adventure

 There’s a maximum number of miles that you can fly based on the seat class.
 By going to Nepal and French Polynesia, we maxed out our miles, getting the most for our money.

 Children (ages 2 to 11) are charged 75% of the adult fare.

 We did pay for some regional flights in Africa and Southeast Asia.
 In Thailand and Cambodia, we took advantage of Bangkok Airways’ Discovery Airpass which discounts fares, if you have a minimum of three regional flights.

 Yes, a trip like this is expensive.
 We saved for several years, skipping other vacations.
 We also involved the kids in the finances.
-They contributed birthday money and profits from garage sales; we wanted them to be invested.
+They contributed birthday money and profits from garage sales; I wanted them to be invested.